5 min read

 For most people, it’s a temporary alteration of their eating patterns to achieve short-term goals.
 But traditionally, the word diet means a way of life, and every animal on this planet has one.

-This is what diet essentially means — satisfying all your nutritional needs to keep your immunity strong, mind and body active with the power foods.
+This is what diet essentially means—satisfying all your nutritional needs to keep your immunity strong, and your mind and body active with the power foods.

 If you fail to have a human diet, you get physically and mentally sick and can even develop anxiety.